na-na-hi/renget/archive/incarnation-shop.md

 >Authority Crystal (Low Grade): 300
 Can store an authority from level 1-3.
 Any incarnation, not just the original owner, can subsume that Authority by touching the crystal for 1 hour.
 Can be used as an ingredient for divine artifacts

+>Trapper: 500
+Cancels the usage of a <Lizard’s Tail>.
+Disappears upon use.

+>Hydra’s Head: 500
+As <Lizard’s Tail>, but cannot be canceled out by use of a <Trapper>.

 >Pantheon Compass: 300
 Points towards the nearest member of your pantheon who also possesses a Pantheon Compass